 Adding active semi-transparent ETFs to a portfolio

-The rise of active semi-transparent exchange-traded funds* (ST ETFs) has given investors another tool to help them meet their long-term goals.
+The rise of active semi-transparent (or nontransparent) exchange-traded funds (ST ETFs) has given investors another tool to help them meet their long-term goals.
 These relatively new ETFs combine many of the same benefits of index ETFs with active management—but knowing where they fit into a portfolio can help investors understand the role they can play.

 Building a portfolio for any investor entails matching their long-term goals and risk tolerance with investment products designed to get them there.
 ETF use has exploded over the last decade as they have offered low-cost market access along with liquidity.
 Because of this, many investors use ETFs as building blocks in their portfolios.
 But active ST ETFs can serve an entirely different purpose in a portfolio than a traditional index ETF.

 ETFs have expanded dramatically over the last decade to more than $6 trillion in assets under management (AUM) industry-wide.
 Advisors, individual investors and institutions use ETFs primarily to gain low-cost, efficient market exposure to a desired segment of an asset class, ranging across equities, fixed income, commodities and even alternative investments.
 In 2022, flows into ETFs remained strong at over $500 billion despite the significant market volatility and draw downs.

 Like many active mutual funds, active ST ETFs tend to seek to outperform the broad market or a market segment by applying active decision-making to the investment process.
 But they also maintain many of the benefits of ETFs, including intraday trading and the potential for tax efficiency.